open-cluster-management-io/open-cluster-management-io.github.io/content/getting-started/register-cluster.md

         restartPolicy: OnFailure
 ```

-Apply the yaml file to the hub
+Apply the yaml file to the hub.

 ```Shell
 kubectl apply -f manifest-work.yaml kubectl -n <managed cluster name> get manifestwork/mw-01 -o yaml # kubectl -n cluster1 get manifestwork/mw-01 -o yaml
 ```

-Check on the managed cluster and see the _hello_ Pod has been deployed from the hub
+Check on the managed cluster and see the _hello_ Pod has been deployed from the hub.

 ```Shell
 $ export KUBECONFIG=</path/to/managed_cluster/.kube/config> # export KUBECONFIG=~/cluster1-kubeconfig